 Academic Advisors

-All students on taught programmes at Oxford Brookes will be allocated an Academic Advisor from the academic staff within your Department or School.
+All students on taught programmes at Oxford Brookes will be allocated an Academic Advisor from the academic staff within your Department or School at the start of each academic year.
 Your Academic Advisor is a valuable contact throughout your degree who will complement the academic guidance provided within your programme.
 They will help you navigate all the academic aspects of university and can direct you to other support when needed, such as your Student Support Co-ordinator.
 They may also be the person who provides you with a reference for a job when you move on from university.

 Your Academic Advisor is your primary contact throughout your programme of study.